javierrodriguezsanchez/SRGamesJJ/README.md

 ### IRS model definition:

-This poject is a videogame recomendation system made in python, using the Generalized vector space model for search and recomend the products listed, with a gui implemented with the PySimpleGUI python library.
+This poject is a videogame recomendation system made in python, using the clasic vector space model for search and recomend the products listed, with a gui implemented with the PySimpleGUI python library.

 ### Considerations made in the implementation
 - The interface will only return the top 10 best matches.